-While Angus’ schoolboy outfit and onstage aggression made him the focal point of the band throughout its career, his older brother’s crushing rhythm guitar anchored the band musically, and his no-nonsense toughness anchored it in virtually every other way.
+While Angus’ schoolboy outfit and onstage aggression made him the focal point of the band throughout its career, his older brother’s crushing rhythm guitar anchored it musically, and his no-nonsense toughness anchored it in virtually every other way.
 Malcolm’s last show with the band took place in Spain in 2010.
-His illness forced him to leave officially in 2014, although they continued to tour and record. with his nephew, Stevie.
+His illness forced him to leave officially in 2014, although they continued to tour and record with his nephew, Stevie, playing rhythm guitar.

 AC/DC’s music is rock and roll stripped down to pure muscle and bone, like a supercharged version of Chuck Berry.
-It sounds simple but it isn’t — it has a melodic directness that makes for indelible hooks with songs that are as to-the-point as their titles: “Back in Black.”
+It sounds simple but isn’t — its melodic directness makes for indelible hooks that are as to-the-point as their titles: “Back in Black.”
 “Highway to Hell.”
-“TNT,” “Dirty Deeds Done Dirt Cheap,” “It’s a Long Way to the Top (If You Wanna Rock and Roll),” and their biggest hit, “You Shook Me All Night Long.”
-The songs make as much use of air and tension as they do sound: A skull-crushing riff is often followed by silence or a stripped-down but driving beat; the brothers’ guitars answer each other like singers duetting.
+“T.N.T.”
+“Live Wire.”
+“It’s a Long Way to the Top (If You Wanna Rock and Roll),” and their biggest hit, “You Shook Me All Night Long.”
+The songs make as much use of air, tension and suspense as they do sound: A skull-crushing riff is often followed by silence or a stripped-down, driving beat; the brothers’ guitars answer each other like birds calling across a forest.

-The two brothers co-wrote virtually every song the band recorded until 2014’s “Rock or Bust,” released after he’d left the band.
-The group’s early material was co-produced by their older brother George, a founder of Australian legends the Easybeats, who died last momth.
+Malcolm and Angus were co-writers of virtually every song the band recorded until 2014’s “Rock or Bust,” released after he’d left the band.
+The group’s early material was co-produced by their older brother George, a founder of Australian ’60s legends the Easybeats, who died last month.

 The Young brothers were born in Glasgow, Scotland and lived there until the early ‘60s when the family emigrated to Sydney, Australia.
 Like several other transplants from the U.K. — AC/DC’s polar opposites the Bee Gees, for one — the brothers thrived in the country’s burgeoning music scene and George quickly found fame with the Easybeats and their global hits “Friday on My Mind.”

-Its influence on the burgeoning heavy metal scene of the 1980s can’t be understated — their songs have been covered by hundreds of artists including Guns N’ Roses, whose Axl Rose filled in for a sidelined Johnson on a 2016 AC/DC tour — but less obvious is the influence it had on other forms of music.
-Producer Rick Rubin has said that AC/DC is his all-time favorite band, and he brought the band’s stripped-down approach to both early hip-hop albums he helmed — LL Cool J’s “Radio” in 1985, Run-DMC’s “Raising Hell” the following year, which included a collaboration with Aerosmith that Rubin orchestrated — but also the rock and pop albums he’d oversee in the ensuing decades by artists from Slayer to Tom Petty and even Johnny Cash.
+AC/DC’s influence on the burgeoning heavy metal scene of the 1980s cannot be overstated — their songs have been covered by hundreds of artists including Guns N’ Roses, whose Axl Rose filled in for a sidelined Johnson on a 2016 AC/DC tour — but less obvious is the influence it had on other forms of music.
+Producer Rick Rubin has said that AC/DC is his all-time favorite band, and he brought their stripped-down approach to both the early hip-hop albums he helmed — LL Cool J’s “Radio” in 1985, Run-DMC’s “Raising Hell” the following year, which included a collaboration with Aerosmith that Rubin orchestrated — but also the rock and pop albums he’d oversee in the ensuing decades by artists from Slayer to Johnny Cash, and especially Tom Petty’s 1994 album, “Wildflowers.”

 After “Back in Black,” the band eased into a global superstardom that would continue for the next three decades.
 More albums ensued and sold in multiplatinum quantities — “For Those About to Rock,” their last with Lange, “Flick of the Switch,” “Fly on the Wall” — but the songs became rote and more years elapsed between releases.
 Still, the band remained a formidable touring force and continued to pack in giant crowds across the globe, its crushing sound and simple lyrics needing no translation.
 Malcolm suffered from alcoholism in the late 1980s and missed much of the “Blow Up Your Video” tour, but became sober and rejoined the band, remaining until his illness forced him to leave officially in 2014.